-• Philippine Interpretation IFRIC 23, Uncertainty over Income Tax Treatments.
-The interpretation clarifies how to apply the recognition and measurement requirements in IAS 12, Income Taxes, when there is uncertainty over income tax treatments.
-In such a circumstance, an entity shall recognize and measure its current or deferred tax asset or liability applying the requirements in IAS 12 based on taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates determined applying this interpretation.
-When there is uncertainty over income tax treatments, this interpretation addresses: (a) whether an entity considers uncertain tax treatments separately; (b) the assumptions an entity makes about the examination of tax treatments by taxation authorities; (c) how an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits, and tax rates; and (d) how an entity considers changes in facts and circumstances.
+IFRIC 23, Uncertainty over Income Tax Treatments.
+The Interpretation clarifies how to apply the recognition and measurement requirements in IAS 12, Income Taxes, when there is uncertainty over income tax treatments.
+In such a circumstance, an entity shall recognize and measure its current or deferred tax asset or liability applying the requirements in IAS 12 based on taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates determined applying this Interpretation.
+When there is uncertainty over income tax treatments, this Interpretation addresses: (a) whether an entity considers uncertain tax treatments separately; (b) the assumptions an entity makes about the examination of tax treatments by taxation authorities; (c) how an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits, and tax rates; and (d) how an entity considers changes in facts and circumstances.

-On initial application, an entity shall apply this interpretation either: (a) retrospectively applying IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, if that is possible without the use of hindsight; or (b) retrospectively with the cumulative effect of initially applying the interpretation recognized at the date of initial application.
+On initial application, an entity shall apply this Interpretation either: (a) retrospectively applying IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, if that is possible without the use of hindsight; or (b) retrospectively with the cumulative effect of initially applying the Interpretation recognized at the date of initial application.
 If an entity selects this transition approach, it shall not restate comparative information.
 Instead, the entity shall recognize the cumulative effect of initially applying the Interpretation as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate).
-The date of initial application is the beginning of the annual reporting period in which an entity first applies this interpretation.
+The date of initial application is the beginning of the annual reporting period in which an entity first applies this Interpretation.

-The interpretation is effective for annual periods beginning on or after January 1, 2019.
+An entity shall apply this Interpretation for annual reporting periods beginning on or after 1 January 2019.
 Earlier application is permitted.
-If an entity applies this interpretation for an earlier period, it shall disclose that fact.
+If an entity applies this Interpretation for an earlier period, it shall disclose that fact.